Hellzapoppin' (film): Plot

-Shemp Howard begins the film as Louie, the projectionist of the Universal Theatre, exhibiting a musical pageant of chorus girls promenading down a staircase.
+Louie (Shemp Howard), the projectionist of the Universal Theatre, starts showing a musical pageant of chorus girls promenading down a staircase.
 The staircase collapses and turns into a slide, conveying the dancers straight to hell, where they are tortured by demons.
 Ole Olsen and Chic Johnson (playing themselves) arrive in the midst of the mayhem by taxi and after a series of pranks, step back to reveal that they are on a movie soundstage.

 They are hounded by the film's director (Richard Lane), who tries to explain that their wild comedy won't work in movies.
-Mousy screenwriter Harry Selby (Elisha Cook, Jr.) outlines his adaptation of the play; the rest of the movie’s “plot” depicts Selby’s proposed script, a romance.
+Mousy screenwriter Harry Selby (Elisha Cook, Jr.) outlines his adaptation of the play; the rest of the movie's “plot” depicts Selby's proposed script, a romance.
 In it, theater producer-composer Jeff Hunter (Robert Paige) wants to marry wealthy ingenue Kitty Rand (Jane Frazee), but doesn't want to interfere because her fiancé is his best friend, Woody Taylor (Lewis Howard).

 Olsen and Johnson arrive at the palatial Rand estate, laden with props for an elaborate musical revue Jeff is staging as a vehicle for Kitty.
 Immediately dissatisfied with their revue being turned into the usual Hollywood movie, Ole and Chic spend the remainder of the film disrupting the adaptation's narrative and the central romance by any means possible.
 Chic's hoydenish, man-crazy sister Betty (Martha Raye) pursues Pepi (Mischa Auer), the revue's leading man and a former Russian nobleman.
-After a series of mishaps and adventures -- including frequent run-ins with magician/detective Quimby (Hugh Herbert) and constant technical problems while the film is being projected -- Jeff's revue is finally performed for a society audience.
+After a series of mishaps and adventures—including frequent run-ins with magician/detective Quimby (Hugh Herbert) and constant technical problems while the film is being projected—Jeff's revue is finally performed for a society audience.
 Olsen and Johnson repeatedly sabotage and undermine the revue's musical ensembles.
 The revue is a success anyway, and Jeff wins Kitty for a happy ending.

 Screenwriter Selby finishes narrating his script, and Olsen and Johnson take their leave of the studio.
-The director, frustrated, shoots the screenwriter -- who is uninjured and pays scant attention.
+The director, frustrated, shoots the screenwriter—who is uninjured and pays scant attention, but leaks like a sieve when he drinks a glass of water.